MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 ### Demo Part 3 (optional)

 Recall from the first part of the demo, that the Confidential - Finance label is set up for encryption.
 Per the permissions that were configured with this label, users in the Contoso tenant have viewer permissions for any document/email with the label applied.
-In this section you'll send document you previously created, that includes the Confidential - Finance label, to an email address to which you have access (ie., a personal email address or your Microsoft email) and that is NOT part of the WWLxZZZZ.OnMicrosoft.com domain.
+In this section you'll send document you previously created, that includes the Confidential - Finance label, to an email address to which you have access (a personal email address or your Microsoft email) and that is NOT part of the WWLxZZZZ.OnMicrosoft.com domain.

 1. From the Microsoft Purview compliance portal home page, select the **app launcher icon**, next to where it says Contoso Electronics.
 Select the **Outlook icon**